 I remember looking out the small window in our room, seeing all these bodies scattered in the yard.
 They just wandered back and forth aimlessly, staring at the ground or the sky.
 Looked like a total cliche zombie movie scene.

 My Unexpected Challenge

-The first 2 or 3 days Vipassana were challenging, but not for reasons you might think.
-My problem was that I had more or less figured out these meditation techniques on my own, many years prior to this experience.
-I mean, not exactly, but I had learned how to become more in tune with my body, and those experiences made learning these techniques much, much easier.
+The first 2 or 3 days of Vipassana were challenging, but not for reasons you might think.
+My problem was that I had figured out these meditation techniques on my own, many years prior to this experience.
+Not exactly, but I had learned how to become more in tune with my body, and those experiences made learning these techniques much, much easier.

 After 2 or 3 days I thought for sure we would be ready for the next big step.
 As it turned out, we weren't.
 Don't get me wrong...we did move on, but to me it was basically just a another baby step.
 The real struggle for me was realizing then that this whole course would progress at a snail's pace, and I would spend 7 more days here like this.

 Knowing what needed to be done (and how to do it) became a form of torture for me.
 I couldn't help but wonder if this was the true test of patience I was here for.

 I would open my eyes and peek at all the fortunate souls meditating around me.
 How I envied them...they had a clearly defined goal – something to work towards.
 Well I guess I did, too....to make it to the end of this glacial course without going completely bonkers.